Elmer-Carballo/Event-Tracker/README.md

 ### 4.1 Login Screen
 #### 4.1.1 Description
 >This is where the user signs in with their username and password.
-If they do not have an account, they can register with a name, password, team ID and either as a teammate or a coach.
+If they do not have an account, they can register with a name, password, team ID and either as a player or a coach.

 ### 4.2 Dashboard